stakater/Playbook/content/stacks/control.md

 # Control Stack

-This stack provides tools that control's the components of Stakater Platform.
+This stack provides tools that controls the components of StakaterPlatform.

 ![Control](./image/control.png)